ethereumjs/organization/docs/technical.rst

 -------------

 Libraries come with an API documentation generated automatically from comments in the code.

-The actual tool and standard for generating API documentation differs for JavaScript and TypeScript projects.
+To generate API documentation for a TypeScript project, `TypeDoc <https://github.com/TypeStrong/typedoc>`_ is employed.
+By default, TypeDoc generates HTML documentation.
+In order to generate Markdown suitable for GitHub, the `typedoc-plugin-markdown <https://github.com/tgreyuk/typedoc-plugin-markdown>`_ can be used as a theme for TypeDoc.

 Apart from that, the following documentation should be kept up-to-date:

 - ``README`` with setup and installation instructions
 - Usage instructions, up-to-date code examples

-JavaScript
-^^^^^^^^^^^^^

-In many of the JavaScript libraries `documentation.js <https://documentation.js.org/>`_ is used for generating an API documentation from `JSDoc <http://usejsdoc.org/>`_ comments.

-TypeScript
-^^^^^^^^^^^^^

-To generate API documentation for a TypeScript project, `TypeDoc <https://github.com/TypeStrong/typedoc>`_ is employed.
-By default, TypeDoc generates HTML documentation.
-In order to generate Markdown suitable for GitHub, the `typedoc-plugin-markdown <https://github.com/tgreyuk/typedoc-plugin-markdown>`_ can be used as a theme for TypeDoc.

 .. _continuous_integration:

 Continuous Integration (CI)
 ---------------------------

-Most ``EthereumJS`` libraries use `Travis CI <https://travis-ci.org/>` for CI runs on every PR submitted.
-Have a look at a ``.travis.yml`` file in the repository you are interested in to get an overview on what is run during the CI process.
+All ``EthereumJS`` libraries use `GitHub Actions <https://github.com/features/actions>` for CI runs on every PR submitted.
+Have a look at the files in the ``.github/workflows`` folder from a repository to get an overview on what is run during the CI process.

-One exception is the EthereumJS VM which is using ``CircleCI`` as a platform for performance reasons.

 Security
 ========